 Using expdp utility provided by data pump we can export data or say unload data or metadata from one database to another.
-Using this utility you can either export the complete database or a subset of database such as Database Schema, Tablespaces or even individual tables.
+Therefore, using this utility you can either export the complete database or a subset of database such as Database Schema, Tablespaces or even individual tables.

 Types of Export in Data Pump

 There are 4 types of export which you can perform using export (expdp) utility provided by Data pump in Oracle Database.
 These exports are as follows: